pulp/pulp_ostree/docs/workflows/index.rst

 Workflows
 =========

-If you have not yet installed the `ostree` plugin on your Pulp installation, please follow our :doc:`../installation`.
+If you have not yet installed the OSTree plugin on your Pulp installation, please, follow our :doc:`../installation` guide.
 These documents will assume you have the environment installed and ready to go.

-The REST API examples here use `httpie <https://httpie.org/doc>`_ to perform the requests.
+The REST API examples in the workflows use `httpie <https://httpie.org/doc>`_ to send HTTP requests.
-The ``httpie`` commands below assume that the user executing the commands has a ``.netrc`` file in the home directory.
-The ``.netrc`` should have the following configuration:
+Through all examples, there is an assumption that the user executing the commands has the ``.netrc`` file configured in the home directory.
+The ``.netrc`` file should have the following configuration:

 .. code-block:: bash